HDembinski/numba-stats/README.md

 but
 `norm_pdf(1, 2, 3)` (as implemented above) will fail.

+## Documentation

+To get documentation, please use `help()` in the Python interpreter.

+Functions with equivalents in `scipy.stats` follow the `scipy` calling conventions exactly, except for distributions starting with `trunc...`, which follow a different convention, since the `scipy` behavior is very impractical.
+Even so, note that the `scipy` conventions are sometimes a bit unusual, particular in case of the exponential, the log-normal, and the uniform distribution.
+See the `scipy` docs for details.

+## Citation

+If you use this package in a scientific work, please cite us.
+You can generate citations in your preferred format on the [Zenodo website](https://doi.org/10.5281/zenodo.13236518).

 ## Benchmarks

 The following benchmarks were produced on an Intel(R) Core(TM) i7-8569U CPU @ 2.80GHz against SciPy-1.10.1.
 The dotted line on the right-hand figure shows the expected speedup (4x) from parallelization on a CPU with four physical cores.